wp-plugins/securelogin/readme.txt

 === securelogin ===
 Contributors: Way2Web
-Tags: securelogin.nu
+Tags: SecureLogin
 Requires at least: 4.1
 Tested up to: 4.1
 Stable tag: 4.1
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Creates a shortcode that outputs a login form to access the application on securelogin.nu
+Creates a shortcode that outputs a login form to access the application on SecureLogin

 == Description ==

-Creates a shortcode that outputs a login form to access the application on securelogin.nu
+Creates a shortcode that outputs a login form to access the application on SecureLogin

 == Installation ==